ongzhaoqian/WID3010-JunoAssist/README.md

 The system is designed to run in two modes:

-1. **Mock / Laptop Mode** — runs without the Jupiter Robot using simulated robot hardware, suitable for development and demonstration.
+1. **Mock / Laptop Mode**: Runs without the Jupiter Robot using simulated robot hardware, suitable for development and demonstration.
-2. **Jupiter Integration Mode** — replaces the mock adapters with Jupiter Robot camera, microphone, speaker, and optional movement APIs.
+2. **Jupiter Integration Mode**: Replaces the mock adapters with Jupiter Robot camera, microphone, and speaker APIs.

 ## Project Scenario